abhishekbhakat/pulseaudio-config/README.md

   - Combined with _monitors_ and null sinks, it should allow you to do basically anything you want.

 # Schemas
+Using the original author's schema.

 ## My setup from `pavucontrol`
 ### Player
-Input:
+- Input:
-Output:
+- Output:
 #### Video Conferencing
-Input:
+- Input:
-Output:
+- Output:
 #### System
-Input:
+- Input:
-Output:
+- Output: